zenarcha/extraction-OS-capability/README.md

 If multiple approaches are appropriate, explain the trade-offs before making a recommendation.

-5. Implement
+6. Implement

 While implementing:

-Follow the applicable engineering rules.
+Follow the documented engineering rules.
 Keep prompts, schemas and implementation consistent.
 Reuse existing schemas and components where appropriate.
 Prefer the simplest implementation that satisfies the requirements.
 Do not introduce engineering practices that contradict the documented guidance.
-6. Design for Failure
+7. Design for Failure

 Assume the model can fail.